Optimal Capacity Modification for Stable Matchings with Ties: Introduction

 \begin{thm} The \hyperref[prob:minsumssfe]{\MINSUMSSFE} problem is solvable in polynomial time. \end{thm}

 Next, we consider a generalization of the \hyperref[prob:minsumss]{\MINSUMSS} problem, where increasing the quota of a hospital incurs a cost per unit increase in the quota.
-This problem is denoted by \hyperref[prob:minsumcost]{\MINSUMCOST}.
+This is denoted as the \hyperref[prob:minsumcost]{\MINSUMCOST} problem.